SShmali/Covid-CT-Scan/README.md

 The SARS-CoV-2 CT scan dataset available on kaggle from [here](www.kaggle.com/plameneduardo/sarscov2-ctscan-dataset) .

 ## Results
-These are the final test results for the model on the SARS-CoV-2 CT scan dataset.
+This is the final test results for the model on the SARS-CoV-2 CT scan dataset.

 <p>
 	<img src="assets/plot.png" alt="photo not available" width="50%" height="50%">